-Rifle High School senior to-be does summer school at Brown University
+Rifle High School senior-to-be does summer school at Brown University

 Moore is one of a few Rifle High School students to show interest in attending an Ivy League college.
 If she applies, is accepted and attends, Moore would in fact be the first student under Miller’s tenure at Rifle High School to do so, he said.

 “That’s why she’s getting this opportunity,” he said.
-“Because she’s taking a risk.”
+“Because she’s taking a risk.

 “It’s about putting yourself out there to be criticized.
 She’s not afraid to do that.”